Analysis | What a ‘No-Deal Brexit’ Means and Why It’s a Risk Again

 The threat of a no-deal Brexit is back, and companies on both sides of the English Channel are gearing up once again for the scenario they consider the worst case.
-Incoming Prime Minister Boris Johnson has vowed to lead the country out of the European Union on Oct.
+Boris Johnson, the U.K.’s new prime minister, has vowed to lead the country out of the European Union on Oct.
 31, whether or not he secures a deal to smooth the process of untangling more than 40 years of integration.

 1. What does a no-deal Brexit mean?